Llanthomas Castle Mound: Toponymy

 The French words "motte" and "bailey" mean "mound" and "enclosure" respectively in English.
-Motte and bailey castles without evidence of the original bailey are called castle mounds (or tumps or twts).
+Motte-and-bailey castles without evidence of the original bailey are called castle mounds (or tumps or twts).
 Until recently, the grazing field around Llanthomas Castle Mound was called Bailey Court.
 The words "bailey" and "court" are of Norman origin.
 The Normans used the word "donjon" for the keep.
 It is derived from the Latin word "dominarium" meaning "lordship", emphasising the link between the castle and the Lord of the manor.

 Antiquarian and modern sources identify Llanthomas Castle Mound with names reflecting its close proximity to Llanigon and Hay-on-Wye.
 It has been referred to as "Llanthomas Motte", "Llanthomas", "Llanthomas Mound", and "Llanigon Castle".
-Others group Llanthomas Castle Mound with the Hay-on-Wye castles.
-In 1961, castleologist, D. J. Cathcart King in his magnus opus aspired to list all UK castles.
+Llanthomas Castle Mound has been specified as a Hay-on-Wye castles.
+In 1961, castleologist, D. J. Cathcart King in his magnum opus aspired to list all UK castles.
 Hay Castle is listed as Hay No. 1, Hay Tump as Hay No. 2 and Llanthomas Castle Mound as Hay No. 3.
 The Hay castles are numbered 6, 22 and 23 respectively in his index.
 Also in 1961 the Ministry of Works published a list of UK monuments whose preservation was considered to be of "national importance".
 Llanthomas Castle Mound is associated with Hay Rural and Hay Tump with Hay Urban, referencing the post-1894 civil parishes.
 Some antiquarian sources allude to Llanthomas Castle Mound e.g. "the tumulus on the brook below Llanthomas", "the mound at Llanigon Castle", "the ruins of the castle at Llanigon to Llowes ford" and "the mound in Bailey Court".